jeeyoungk/resume/resume.md

 Summary
 -------

-An avid software engineer.
+An avid engineer.
 My interests span from software development to algorithms and mathematics.
 Challenging real life problems fascinate me.
 I love working with different levels of abstractions at once.

 I was very fortunate to have a diverse set of internship while attending University of Waterloo.
 Started off as a simple software engineer in test automation and web development, but I gradually specialized into infrastructures and big data applications.
 I spent a year after graduation on Polychart, a data visualization startup.

+My current interests are:

+* Distributed Systems
+* Database Systems
+* Time-series Databases

 At the end of the day, I'm a generalist in heart.
 I still have much to learn, and I would love to dedicate my passion towards the company and the product that I believe in.

 Work Experience
 ---------------

-### Software Engineer, Visibility - Square _(2014-current)_
+### Computer Systems Analyst, Visibility - Square _(2014-current)_

 _San Francisco, CA_

 * Responsible for Square's infrastructure monitoring & alerting.
 * **Tools**: Golang, Javascript, Graphite, AngularJS

-### Software Engineer, Payments - Square _(2013-2014)_
+### Computer Systems Analyst, Payments - Square _(2013-2014)_

 _San Francisco, CA_
 * Wrote and maintained the core payments processing infrastructure.